Kota Kinabalu: Education

 There are two international schools teaching the British Curriculum.
 Sayfol International School Sabah teaches from kindergarten to the GCE 'A' Levels, which is taken at age 18 (pre-university).
 Sayfol International School is the sister school of the established and highly successful Sayfol International School in Kuala Lumpur.
 Kinabalu International School (KIS) is part of the Federation of British International Schools in South and East Asia (FOBISSEA).
 Both English medium schools are in Bukit Padang.
 Other international schools are the Kinabalu Japanese School, one of four Japanese schools in Malaysia and the Kota Kinabalu Indonesian School.
 Both schools cater to children of Japanese and Indonesian expatriates working and living around the city.

 Universiti Malaysia Sabah (UMS), founded in 1994, is the largest university in Sabah.
 Its main campus is on a 999 acre piece of land, on a hill facing the South China Sea at Sepanggar Bay, about 10 kilometres north of the city centre.
 A 6 hectare botanical garden was proposed for its campus in 2010.
 It has branch campuses in Labuan and Sandakan.
 The oldest university in Sabah is Universiti Teknologi MARA Sabah which was co-founded by UiTM and Yayasan Sabah in 1973.
 It has been certified by the Kota Kinabalu City Hall as a litter-free university.

-There are private universities / colleges and one polytechnic operating in the city, which are Tunku Abdul Rahman University of Management and Technology, Universiti Tun Abdul Razak, AlmaCrest International College, INTI College, Kinabalu Commercial College, Jesselton College, Informatics College, Kota Kinabalu Polytechnic and Institut Sinaran.
+There are private universities / colleges and one polytechnic operating in the city, which are City University Malaysia (Sabah Campus), Tunku Abdul Rahman University of Management and Technology, Universiti Tun Abdul Razak, AlmaCrest International College, INTI College, Kinabalu Commercial College, Jesselton College, Informatics College, Kota Kinabalu Polytechnic and Institut Sinaran.
 Many affluent residents send their children overseas to pursue secondary or tertiary education.